-This project was awarded to the Ohio Historical Society to enhance professional development opportunities for teachers, student outreach, and National History Day curriculum materials.
-Teachers and students were provided with activities and workshops that facilitated the acquisition and utilization of the Library of Congress’ digital resources.
-The project taught 1,500 students to use primary sources for their History Day projects through classroom outreach.
-Workshops that focused on the integration of primary source materials were offered to approximately 100 teachers throughout Ohio.
+This project, awarded to the Ohio Historical Society, enhanced student outreach, National History Day curriculum materials, and professional development opportunities for teachers.
+Teachers and students were provided with activities and workshops that facilitated the use of digital resources from the Library of Congress.
+The project taught students to use primary sources for their History Day projects through classroom outreach.
+Workshops that focused on the integration of primary source materials were offered to teachers throughout Ohio.

 Contact: Megan Wood

-This grant was awarded to Ohio Northern University to train in-service and pre-service history teachers to integrate visual and aural primary sources into their classroom instruction.
-Five workshops were conducted, bringing ten in-service and ten pre-service teachers together to create powerful social studies lessons for students in grades 5–12 using the resources from the Library of Congress website.
-In turn, these trained teachers will have a useful web-based resource to which they can direct colleagues throughout the school year.
+This grant, awarded to Ohio Northern University, trained in-service and pre-service history teachers to integrate visual and aural primary sources into their classroom instruction.
+Five workshops were conducted, bringing together both in-service and pre-service teachers to create powerful social studies lessons for students in grades 5–12 using the online resources from the Library of Congress.
+In turn, these trained teachers had a useful web-based resource to which they directed colleagues throughout the school year.

 Contact: James Schul

-This project brought teachers together from Milton-Union Exempted Village Schools to explore the Library of Congress website during three days of training.
+This project brought teachers together from Milton-Union Exempted Village Schools as they explored the Library of Congress website during three days of training.
 The training took place over a three-month period.
 Each month teachers were given an assignment and then used the information they gathered for their final project.
 Teams of teachers developed lessons with primary sources using iPads, SMART boards, and smartphones.
-These teams trained other teachers how to use the lesson and technology in their classrooms.
+These teams trained other teachers on how to use the lessons and technology in their classrooms.

 Contact: Scott Bloom

-The Southwest Ohio and Neighboring Libraries (SWON) was awarded this Type II project which trained teachers and school media specialists on the use of primary sources and the Library of Congress website, focusing on the American Memory Collections.
+The Southwest Ohio and Neighboring (SWON) Libraries was awarded this project which trained teachers and school media specialists on the use of primary sources from the Library of Congress website, focusing on the American Memory Collections.
 Through workshops, participants learned to integrate and promote the use of primary sources into classroom instruction.
-Teachers and media specialists were paired in order to build relationships and encourage cooperation in the classroom.
+Teachers and media specialists were paired so as to build relationships and encourage cooperation in the classroom.
 Each pair created a lesson plan.

 Contact: Anne Abate